pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 contributes to the data.
 For more information, check out `David Duvenaud's PhD thesis <https://www.cs.toronto.edu/~duvenaud/thesis.pdf>`_.

-The GP objects in PyMC3 keeps track of these marginals automatically.
+The GP objects in PyMC keeps track of these marginals automatically.
 The following code sketch shows how to define the conditional distribution of :math:`f_2^*`.
 We use `gp.Marginal` in the example, but the same works for other implementations.
 The first block fits the GP prior.
 We denote